top of page

 First Climate and Carbono Local+ partner cooperate on a pioneering carbon removal project

 First Climate and Cologne-based project developer Carbono Local+ are cooperating on an innovative nature-based carbon removal grouped project with great potential in Colombia.
-In collaboration with more than 60 of participating farmers, the project promotes the use of sustainable rotational grazing practices to restore soil quality and enhance the carbon sequestration capacity of degraded agricultural land.
+In collaboration with more than 60 participating farmers, the project promotes the use of sustainable rotational grazing practices to restore soil quality and enhance the carbon sequestration capacity of degraded agricultural land.
 Project activities are expected to remove up to 2.5 tonnes of CO2e per hectare annually.
 As an investor and technical consultant for the project, First Climate will provide advice for the certification process under the Verified Carbon Standard (VCS).
 First Climate will be the exclusive partner for marketing the project’s generated carbon credits.

 ©Montebello Ranch Regenerative agriculture in practice: Various species of cattle grazing on a rotational plot of land on a participant farm, Montebello Ranch, in Santander, Colombia.
 Key elements of rotational grazing practices can be seen here including different tree species, healthy, abundant grasses and forages, multi-aged herd grazing on lush vegetation, and an example of grazed land in 40-90 -day rest period (in background).